 “There are so many places for us to do work together,” says Joe Walter, a freshman pharmacy major from Bayonne, N.J.
 “There’s also the giant sky lounge on every floor, so that’s where everybody can come together.”

 Hillside is home to international undergraduates who all live on the first floor.
+[Note: International students are no longer assigned to Hillside Hall.]
 Several of them were happy to comment on life at URI at the end of the fall semester, as they prepared for their last finals before heading back to their homes and their universities.

 “We’ve made friends with American students, but our closest friends are the international students on the floor,” said Anwen Beaton, an environmental science major from the University of Reading in the United Kingdom.
 Minu Singh, a business student at the University of Buskerud in Norway, agreed.